chrisfcarroll/Post-Agile-Manifesto/Discussion.md

 3. Link to/restatement of the original manifesto

 4. Highlight the irony but also the pain of a so-called agile environment in which the people are powerless to change or improve.
 Being made powerless to improve is _exactly_ the opposite of agile

+5. Link to Cockburn's Heart of Agile and similar which offer to take agile forward